Glossary

 focus

-Focused writing stays on topic.
+A characteristic of writing in which the text stays on topic.
 This term applies to both full projects and to individual paragraphs.

 gesture forward